-Assessment boards (module and progression/award) will take place at various points within the academic year/at the end of each part of programme.
+Assessment boards (module and progression/award) will take place at various points at the end of each part of programme.
 This will allow students who have referred or trailing modules (theoretical or clinical) to retrieve those elements, have the results ratified and progression continued or to be withdrawn/return to the previous part of the programme at the discretion of the Assessment board.
-Assessment boards will be conducted in line with University policy, where external Examiners will normally be present (or as a minimum contactable by telephone), in addition to academics, Academic Registry and administrative staff.
+Assessment boards will be conducted in line with University policy, where External Examiners will normally be present (or as a minimum contactable by telephone), in addition to academics, Academic Registry and administrative staff.